 The First Step – Picking Your Stain Color

-Picking your color is often the hardest part when you stain wood.
+Picking your staining color is often the hardest part when you stain wood.
 You need to look at your room’s color scheme, the other furniture, and remember to pick what you like.
 The stain will be just a bit darker than what the store sample shows.
 Keep in mind that if you buy oil-based pre-stain you need to buy oil-based wood finish as well to stain the wood.
 And if you buy a water-based pre-stain you need to buy a water-based wood finish.
-Always test out your stain in a spot you can’t see like the back of a drawer or the back of a dresser.
+Always test out your wood stain in a staining spot you can’t see like the back of a drawer or the back of a dresser.

-We picked this color for our bedroom.
+We picked this wood color for our bedroom.
 It allows the naturally beautiful grain of the wood to show through and complemented our dark walls.

 The Second Step – Your Work Area

 Plan out your workspace.
 You need a dry flat surface.
 If you stain inside your garage you need ventilation, so open windows or your garage door.
 If you want to work outside you also need a flat surface.
 On the lawn is not a good spot because it can be so uneven.
 You want your items to lay on a smooth surface so that you can spread the stain on the wood evenly and wipe the stain off evenly.
 You will not have unnecessary drips and build-up of the stain.
 A front porch, back porch or cement slab is a good option.

 Spring and Fall are the best times to stain wood for the mild temperatures.
 If you plan to work outside look at the weather forecast.
 Your newly stained furniture needs to dry for at least 24 hours but 48 is even better.
 You can always stain outside and bring your furniture inside your garage to dry.
 Inside is best because the temperature is controlled and less chance for the wood to swell or shrink which can cause stress and cracks in the stain.